 Meet your tour leaders

-Most tours are led by two board members of Historic Joy Kogawa House Society.
+Most tours are led by the board members of Historic Joy Kogawa House Society.

 Joan Shigeko Young